gtriggiano/envoy-authorization-service/docs/architecture.md

 ## Error Handling

-### Analysis Errors
+### Analysis Controllers Errors
 - Logged but don't block request
 - Missing reports handled by match controllers
 - Metrics updated for monitoring

-### Authorization Errors
+### Match Controllers Errors
-- Treated according to fail-open/fail-closed setting
-- Logged with full context
+- Logged but don't block request
-- Policy evaluation continues with available verdicts
+- A Match Controller is however required to return a match verdict

 ### Policy Errors
 - Caught at startup (validation)